-The Bonds are being purchased by SAMCO Capital Markets, Inc. (the "Underwriter") pursuant to a bond purchase agreement with the District (the "Bond Purchase Agreement") at a price of \$2,683,716.18 (representing the principal amount of the Bonds of \$2,525,000.00, plus a premium on the Premium Compound Interest Bonds of \$224,118.35, less a net discount on the Current Interest Bonds of \$36,725.15, less an Underwriter's discount of \$28,677.02), plus accrued interest on the Current Interest Bonds to the date of delivery.
+The Bonds are being purchased by SAMCO Capital Markets, Inc. (the "Underwriter") pursuant to a bond purchase agreement with the District (the "Bond Purchase Agreement") at a price of \$2,873,097.13 (representing the principal amount of the Bonds, plus a premium on the Bonds of \$132,038.90, less an Underwriter's discount of \$28,941.77).
 The Underwriter's obligation is to purchase all of the Bonds, if any are purchased.
 See "PLAN OF FINANCING."

-The Underwriter has reviewed the information in this Official Statement pursuant to its responsibilities to investors under federal securities laws, but the Underwriter does not guarantee the accuracy or completeness of such information.
+The Underwriter has reviewed the information in this OFFICIAL STATEMENT pursuant to its responsibilities to investors under federal securities laws, but the Underwriter does not guarantee the accuracy or completeness of such information.